SPI protocol

 SPI protocol in Typhoon HIL toolchain

-Currently, only SPI Slave functionality is implemented in the Typhoon HIL toolchain.
-It is supported by the following Typhoon HIL devices: HIL101, HIL404, HIL506, and HIL606.
+Currently, SPI Slave functionality in Typhoon HIL is implemented either directly on the HIL device (supported by the following Typhoon HIL devices: HIL101, HIL404, HIL506, and HIL606) or through the ACE board (Automotive Communication Extender).

-SPI is implemented using the GPIO connector on a HIL device.
+If SPI is used via the HIL device, it is implemented using the GPIO connector.
 This limits the use of the protocol to the devices that have this type of connector.
-This limits the use of the protocol to the devices that have a GPIO connector.
-Information regarding the available ports for each HIL device model is documented in each device's General Specifications section in the Hardware Manual..
+Information regarding the available ports for each HIL device model is documented in each device's General Specifications section in the Hardware Manual.
 The pinout for the GPIO connector per HIL device is also detailed there in the Mechanical section.

 SPI Slave